Guido-git/Distributed_Data_Aanysis_and_Mining/README.md

 	Dataset -> ischemia_dataset.csv
 3. classification
 	Dataset -> final_df.csv

+Dataset not available in the repository beacause of size issues.
-Best models for Random Forest and Neural Network already saved but not inserted in the repository beacuase of size issues.
+Best models for Random Forest and Neural Network already saved but not available beacuase of size issues.